 5.4.
 Reading assignments and recommended problems.
 It is quite likely, and wholly natural, that you will not fully understand the material that we cover in class.
-Readings from the textbook(s) will offer different perspectives that may be more conducive to your personal engagement with Math 4391.
+Readings from the textbook(s) will offer different perspectives that may be more conducive to your personal engagement with Math 4260.
 Part of your mathematical education is developing your reading comprehension; be prepared to invest time, and struggle, with the course's written materials before seeking outside help or alternate media.

-Doing the problems that appear in the lecture notes and the problem sets alone probably will not provide you with enough exposure to course material outside of class.
+Doing the required problems alone probably will not provide you with enough exposure to course material outside of class.
 In addition, you should attempt a variety of problems from the "Recommended Problems" lists that I provide each week; challenge yourself to do a certain number of these each week along with the problem sets.
 Recommended problems will also serve as additional, essential practice and review for exams.
 You should skim the textbook's problems that I don't assign, as well, and attempt some of them as you study.